xiaoyang-sde/knowledge-base/docs/c-plus-plus-primer/06-sequential-container.md

 The sequential containers provide fast sequential access to their elements.
 However, these containers offer different performance trade-offs relative to the costs to add or delete elements to the container and the costs to perform non-sequential access to elements of the container.

 - `vector`: Flexible-size list that supports fast random access.
-Inserting or deleteing elements at the back is efficient.
+Inserting or deleting elements at the back is efficient.
 - `deque`: Double-ended queue that supports fast random access.
-Inserting or deleteing elements at the front and back is efficient.
+Inserting or deleting elements at the front and back is efficient.
 - `list`: Doubly linked list that supports bidirectional sequential access.
 Fast insert or delete in the list.
 - `forward_list`: Singly linked list that supports sequential access in one direction.
 Fast insert or delete in the list.
 - `array`: Fixed-size list that supports fast random access.